Samagra-Development/X-Series/X1/AnchorDoc.md

 2. Ability to install PSQL on local machine
 - What is Docker & installing it?
 [10 mins]
-- What is terminal and basics - brushing through [10 mins]
 - Installing PSQL [10 mins]

 3. Ability to create tables and import data from excel